Consequences of the greenhouse effect

-Human action is causing an increase in global temperature — since 1977 every month but one has been warmer than the 20th century average (Global Climate Report, NOAA, 2018) —, this means that the greenhouse effect, far from being our great ally as was the case in the past, is now a risk to our survival.
-Flooding in coastal cities, an increasing number of droughts, food shortages and devastating hurricanes are just some of the main consequences.
+Human action is causing an increase in global temperature.
+For that reason, the greenhouse effect, far from being our great ally as was the case in the past, is now a risk to our survival.
+The flooding of coastal cities, the desertification of fertile areas, the melting of glacial masses and the proliferation of devastating hurricanes are just some of the main consequences.

 HOW THE GREENHOUSE EFFECT IS PRODUCED